fungsi1984/rusty/README.md

     - 98-1, modified input for take null input
 - 652, want see some troublesome "Vec<Option<Rc<RefCell<TreeNode>>>>"
 - 731, nice way to use vector pair
+- 951,
+    - 951-2, it had clean input vector without using Some()
 - 1028,
     - 1028-2, the most hard i ever seen
 - 1367,